Architects: Levin Packer architects

 - City: Hertsliya

 - Country: Israel

-From the architect.
+Text description provided by the architects.
 The project is a private urban house of approximatively 200 m2 in Herzlia, situated on a 425 m2 site.

 The white modernist house is a perfect rectangle with dimensions of 8/17.
 The rectangular structure is kept, while volumes are subtracted in favor of balconies.
 The sloping zing roof is also integrated in the rectangular structure.